 Thinking outside the box is more than just a business cliché.
-It means approaching problems in new, innovative ways; conceptualizing problems differently; and understanding your position in relation to any particular situation in a way you’d never thought of before.
-Ironically, its a cliché that means to think of clichéd situations in ways that aren’t clichéd.
+It means approaching problems in innovative ways, conceptualizing problems differently, and understanding your position in relation to any particular situation.
+Ironically, it is a cliché that means to think of clichéd situations in other ways.

 We’re told to “think outside the box” all the time, but how exactly do we do that?
 How do we develop the ability to confront problems in ways other than the ways we normally confront problems?
 How do we cultivate the ability to look at things differently from the way we typically look at things?

 Thinking outside the box starts well before we’re “boxed in” – that is, well before we confront a unique situation and start forcing it into a familiar “box” that we already know how to deal with.
 Or at least think we know how to deal with.

 Make an effort to push your thinking beyond its limit every now and again – the talents you develop may come in handy the next time you face a situation that “everybody knows” how to solve.

 11 Ways to Think Out of the Box

 Here’re the tips on how to think out of the box:

 1. Think Outside the Box by Studying Another Industry

 I’ve learned as much about teaching from learning about marketing as I have from studying pedagogy – maybe more.
 Go to the library and pick up a trade magazine in an industry other than your own, or grab a few books from the library, and learn about how things are done in other industries.